-Conservation Law Foundation (CLF) seeks a Development Assistant to provide critical support to CLF’s comprehensive development program.
-The Development Assistant is an integral member of a nine-person development team, working collaboratively with major gifts, individual giving, research, foundation relations, and events staff.
+Conservation Law Foundation (CLF) is seeking a Development Assistant to provide critical support to CLF’s comprehensive development program.
+The Development Assistant is an integral member of a ten-person development team, working collaboratively with major gifts, individual giving, research, foundation relations, and events staff.
 The Development Assistant reports to the Director of Development Operations.
 This is a full-time non-exempt position based in Boston, MA.

 What you’ll do